alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

             return handler_input.response_builder.response

-Implementing Exception Handlers
+Implementing exception handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following sample adds a *catch all* exception handler to your skill, to
-ensure the skill returns a meaningful message in case of all exceptions.
+ensure the skill returns a meaningful message for all exceptions.
 Type or paste the following code into your ``hello_world.py`` file, after the
 previous handler.